July 31st

 Commentary:

-Most people splurge their wealth on themselves.
-There is no greatness in that!
+Yet, nature offers countless examples that stand in contrast to this mindset.
 An ocean is a storehouse for multitudes of precious gems.
-But does he use even a single stone to deck himself up?
+But does it use even a single prized stone to deck itself up?
 The vindhyā mountain is the house for many herds of elephants.
-Yet he doesn't direct them to work for his needs!
-There are more sandalwood trees on the malaya mountain than any other place.
+Yet it does not direct them to work for its needs!
+There are more sandalwood trees on the malaya mountain than in any other place on Earth.
 But the mountain doesn't have any use for them!

 Similarly, the noble do not obsess over their possessions.
 Instead, they put their wealth to use for the benefit of others.
 They are neither selfish nor attached to their material possessions.
 For them, 'using their wealth for the right purpose' takes more priority than 'for whom it is being used'!